jina-ai/rungpt/README.md

 # OpenGPT

-OpenGPT is a simple, open-source, and easy-to-use GPT-style text generator.

-## About OpenGPT

 OpenGPT is an open-source cloud-native of large multi-modal models (LMMs).

 **Warning**: This is an idea that I had and I wanted to try it out.